noteed/sentry/README.md

 ## HTTP interface

 Sentry has an embedded web server to exposes its state over HTTP.
-It is also used to accept reconfiguration commands (e.g. scale a give process type).
+It is also used to accept reconfiguration commands (e.g. scale a given process type).

 ## Documentation